 Write at least 250 words.

-Commemoration of important national events is a part of a nation's pride and a way to show respects to its tradition and history.
-Such events are instrumental in motivating the new generation to be patriots and bestow tribute to people whose contributions are unforgettable.
+Commemoration of important national events is a part of a nation's pride and a way to show respect for its tradition and history.
+Such events are instrumental in motivating the new generation to be patriots and bestowing tribute to people whose contributions are unforgettable.
 Thus the amount spent on such celebrations is justified.

 To begin with, public ceremonies are important in terms of spreading nationality, giving mass people a reason to forget their differences and improving public relations.
-The amount spent on such events is often disputed by many, but this opinion, is in no way, practical and the importance of observing national events is unparalleled.
-These celebrations, for example, teach us who we really are, how much our ancestors had sacrificed to give us a better country and how we are all connected as a nation.
-In my early childhood, I did not show an acute interest in the history of our country until I noticed the way people observe Independent Day and how the whole nation remembers the sacrifices of the martyrs from our country.
-We need to celebrate our significant national days to pass the history to the next generations.
+The amount spent on such events is often disputed by many, but this opinion, in no way, is practical, and the importance of observing national events is unparalleled.
+Such a celebration, for example, Independence Day, teaches us who we really are, how much our ancestors sacrificed to give us freedom, and how we are all connected as a nation.
+In my early childhood, I did not show an acute interest in the history of our country until I noticed the way people observe Independent Day and how the whole nation remembers the sacrifices of the martyrs of our country.
+We need to celebrate our significant national days to pass the history to the next generation.

-Now getting back to using the fund on more important things - a government already has a plan in place for disaster recovery and using funds for important sectors.
-Each sector in a country already gets a share of the national budget and we need to focus more on prudently using the fund for true development, not switching fund from one important sector to another.
-Finally, festivals are people's fundamental rights and a government should always support such public festivals including religious and national galas to prove that the authority works for the public, not against them.
+Now getting back to using the funds on more important things - a government already has a plan in place for disaster recovery and using funds for important sectors.
+Each sector in a country already gets a share of the national budget, and we need to focus more on prudently using the funds for true development, not switching funds from one important cause to another.
+Finally, festivals are people's fundamental rights, and a government should always support such public festivals including religious and national galas to prove that the authority works for the contentment of the public.

-To conclude, public celebrations and a government's role to organise it and using the national fund to support it has a great influence in fostering nationality, showing a government's support to the people and this is why the amount spent for such events is essential.
+To conclude, public celebrations and the government's role in organising them and using the national fund to support it have a great influence in fostering nationality, showing a government's support to the people.
+This is why the amount spent on such events is essential.

 Model Answer 2: [Agreement]